 See, Question, Practice

 As an educator in the arts I aim to create an environment where students become independent critical thinkers alongside skilled designers.
 They are encouraged to ask questions and draw as much as they can from their instructor and fellow students so growth will happen comfortably and naturally.
 Students must be present and participate always.
 Experience is sometimes what is needed to achieve the next step and by immersing and participating that growth is more likely to happen.
 The power of downtime and unstructured interaction should not be disregarded; this is often where many great ideas arise.
-Involvement in the department and greater art community outside of class- time is strongly encouraged; if students are comfortable with instructors and peers they become empowered to approach these individuals for additional guidance and information.
-Students are urged to come and go to everything, read everything they can get their hands on, watch films often, look at as much art as possible, travel, take risks and practi.
+Involvement in the department and greater art community outside of class- time is strongly encouraged; if students are comfortable with instructors and peers they are empowered to approach these individuals for additional guidance and information.
+Students are urged to come and go to everything, read everything they can get their hands on, watch films often, look at as much art as possible, travel, take risks, and practice.